 - identify the impact of the project in the classroom, school or community;

 - demonstrate the related improvement of student language learning;

 - have the potential for duplication in other classrooms, schools, and communities;

 - include a brief plan for evaluating the innovation.

-- completed application form clearly identifying the teaching level and target second language, short applicant biography and a current electronic photograph;
+- A completed application form clearly identifying the teaching level and target second language, short applicant biography and a current electronic photograph.

-- completed project description answering the 5 focus questions;
+- A completed project description answering the 5 focus questions.

-- endorsement by a colleague or supervisor related to the impact of the project.
+- An endorsement by a colleague or supervisor related to the impact of the project.

-2. Send your applications electronically to the CASLT National Office via email: email@example.com.
+Send your applications to CASLT’s National Office via email to firstname.lastname@example.org.

 Your application must be received no later than March 31 of each year.
 Grants are announced by the end of April and funds are forwarded by the end of May.